JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Defining Kotlin compiler execution strategy

-_Kotlin compiler execution strategy_ is a set of characteristics describing where Kotlin compiler is executed and some other nuances.
+_Kotlin compiler execution strategy_ defines a set of characteristics describing where Kotlin compiler is executed and some other nuances.

 There are three compiler execution strategies: